 Naperville is served, in portions, by six townships: Naperville, DuPage, Lisle, Milton, Wheatland and Winfield.
 Illinois is home to 1,432 townships.
 We always wonder how taxpayer savings can be achieved through shared services.
 Be sure to ask all the candidates.

 Alert!
-Note consolidation of polling places for Primary only
+Consolidation of polling places for Primary only

 Naperville Township Republican Primary Election Day is Feb.
 28, 2017